bic-ed/Tidy-Assets/README.md

 ### Credits
 This plugin has been developed starting from [headConsolidator v1.4.3](https://www.zenphoto.org/news/headConsolidator/) by Stephen Billard (sbillard).

-It includes some third party software for optional functionalities:
-- [JShrink](https://github.com/tedious/JShrink) and [JSqueeze](https://github.com/tchwork/jsqueeze) for “on the fly” minification
+It includes [JShrink](https://github.com/tedious/JShrink) and [JSqueeze](https://github.com/tchwork/jsqueeze) for optional “on the fly” minification.
-- [jQuery](https://jquery.com/) to replace the version included in Zenphoto.

 Refer to their sites for licensing information.

 Special thanks to [acrylian](https://github.com/acrylian) for suggestions and support.